johannes-maly/johannes-maly.github.io/README.md

 ## Short CV {#cv}

 - 02/2019 - now: PostDoc at the *[Chair for Mathematics of Data Processing](https://www.mathc.rwth-aachen.de/home/home)* at RWTH Aachen University
-- 01/2016 - 01/2019: PhD at the *[Chair for Applied and Numerical Analysis and Optimization and Data Analysis](https://www-m15.ma.tum.de/Allgemeines/WebHome)* at TUM under supervision of Prof. Massimo Fornasier
+- 01/2016 - 01/2019: PhD at the *[Chair for Applied and Numerical Analysis and Optimization and Data Analysis](https://www-m15.ma.tum.de/Allgemeines/WebHome)* at TUM, Munich, under supervision of Prof. Massimo Fornasier
-- 10/2013 - 09/2015: M.Sc. in mathematics at TUM
+- 10/2013 - 09/2015: M.Sc. in mathematics at TUM, Munich
-- 05/2011 - 09/2013: B.Sc. in mathematics at TUM
+- 05/2011 - 09/2013: B.Sc. in mathematics at TUM, Munich

 A more detailed CV may be found [here](CV.pdf).